leadedge/Spout2/SPOUTSDK/Examples/ofSpoutExample/readme.md

 	  addons <- Openframeworks addons
 	  examples <- Openframeworks examples
 	  apps
-	      SpoutGL <- create this folder (under "apps") and copy the files in the Spout SDK "SpoutGL" folder into it .
+	      SpoutGL <- create this folder under "apps" and copy the source files in the "SpoutGL" folder into it .
 		  .
 Spout SDK source files
 	          .